hai-vr/lightbox-viewer/index.md

 ## Testing materials with Lightbox Viewer

-To begin, choose an object, and click the three vertical dots `⋮` next to the Transform component.
+To begin, choose an object, and click the three vertical dots `⋮` next to the Transform component, and select *Haï LightboxViewer*.

 ![image](https://user-images.githubusercontent.com/60819407/168523708-b1f94066-af60-49f2-9d04-73763eba20dc.png)